 A list of other valuable resources is available here.

-(1) Attend the UW-Madison Law School Fair.
+(1) Attend the UW-Madison Law School Expo.
 More than 100 law schools send representatives to campus each year to meet with students and provide information about their respective schools.

 (2) Attend an on-campus Information Session.
 Law schools often work with the Center for Pre-Law Advising to schedule on-campus informational sessions.
-Follow the Center for Pre-Law Advising on Twitter and Facebook for notifications about upcoming Information Sessions.
+Follow the Center for Pre-Law Advising on Twitter, Instagram, and Facebook for notifications about upcoming Information Sessions.